+6. Anger and Assertiveness

 7. Managing Conflict

 8. Turn Your Anger into Forgiveness

 10. Plan to Change Your Life by Changing Your Thinking

 16. Assertiveness Skills and The ASERT Approach

 Are you mandated by a court, employer, school or institution to take an anger management course?
 This certificate course includes 16 weeks of lessons and assignments based on What’s Good About Anger? with expanded topics, Video on flash drive (65 min), quizzes, final exam, 1 phone training session (optional for Illinois residents only), recommendations and a completion certificate.
 Enrollees will be given instructions and access to take this course online and also have the option to complete the course in print.
 View course outline below.

 Many courts and employers throughout the USA have approved our online and home study anger management courses.
 This program is offered by Lynette J. Hoy, a National Certified Counselor, Marriage and Family Counselor, Licensed Clinical Professional Counselor.
 Lynette is a, Diplomate, Anger Management Supervisor, Consultant and Anger Management Specialist-V with the National Anger Management Association (NAMA).
-She is a Domestic Violence Advocate and Crisis Counselor.
+She is a Certified Clinical Trauma Professional, Domestic Violence Advocate and Crisis Counselor.
 Lynette is the co-author of all editions of What’s Good About Anger?, the author of all the workbooks and training manuals.
 Mrs. Hoy has trained hundreds of students and clients in anger and conflict management.- certifying and training hundreds of professionals, leaders.